2015 Kentucky gubernatorial election

 The 2015 Kentucky gubernatorial election took place on November 3, 2015.
-Incumbent Democratic Governor Steve Beshear was ineligible to run for a third term due to term limits.
+Incumbent Democratic governor Steve Beshear was ineligible to run for a third term due to term limits.
 Primary elections were held on May 19, 2015.

 Despite trailing in most pre-election polls, Republican nominee Matt Bevin defeated Democratic nominee Jack Conway by a margin of 52.5% to 43.8% in the general election.
 Statewide turnout in this election was 30%.
 With a margin of 8.7%, this election was the closest race of the 2015 gubernatorial election cycle.

-Background

-Kentucky governor Steve Beshear was first elected in 2007.
-An attorney, he served as a state representative, attorney general, lieutenant governor, ran unsuccessfully for the United States Senate, and he had reputation for being a moderate liberal.
+As of 2025, this is the only time since 2003 that a Republican was elected governor of Kentucky.

+This is the only instance in history in which Knott County has backed a Republican candidate for governor.
+This was the only Democratic-held governorship up for election in 2015 in a state that Mitt Romney won in the 2012 presidential election.